niyambhat/WeatherForecast/README.md

 - Added react router to set the default route by /Weather.
 - Utilised Fetch API for HTTP requests.
 Alternatively, I have also used axios(promise based htttp client before)

 I am still developing my sills in testing, however I have performed some manual testing.
+I can also makte this page accesibkle using aria-labels.